CS 473: Grading Policies

 - Adjust grades upwards at the instructor's whim.

 Here are the grade distributions for all Jeff's previous offerings of CS 473.
 This isn't really enough for the “typical” distribution to make sense, but there it is anyway.
-(Spring 2015 was a pilot offering, which did not use the current flexible homework percentage.)
+(Spring 2015 was a pilot offering, which did not use the current flexible homework percentage.
+Jeff also taught CS 473 in Spring 2020, but the course was graded on a strict Pass/No-Pass basis that semester.)

 ||Mean ± stdev